-The information that could have been subject to unauthorized access includes name, Social Security number, driver's license number, and financial account information with access.
+On August 18, 2023, the review of those files was completed.
+The information that could have been subject to unauthorized access includes name, Social Security number, EIN/Tax Identification number, state identification or driver's license information, and financial account information.